Djalous/Wordle-ish/README.md

 Java SDK 17 and JavaFX 19 is required to run this project.

 ### Running the Application
-Double click on the s24-riley-b.jar provided to play the Wordle-Like game
+Double click on the s24-riley-b.jar provided to play the Wordle-esque game.

 ### Description
 This is a Wordle-esque app implemented using Java and JavaFX.
 Our application has the following features: